ThatLinuxGuyYouKnow/proxyscrape-get/README.md

 > [!TIP]
-> A proxy works deemed viable won't necesarily work on the specific paltform you'd like to use it on, may be best to edit the script for specific use cases.
+> A proxy deemed viable won't necesarily work on the specific paltform you'd like to use it on, may be best to edit the script for specific use cases.

 > [!WARNING]
 > These are free proxies hosted by volunteers, **DO NOT** send any sensitive data using them